You might be wondering what waist measurement has to do with your risk of type 2 diabetes. Or what a healthy waist size is.

-Extra weight around your waist means fat can build up around organs, like your liver and pancreas.
+Carrying extra weight around your middle means fat can build up around organs, like your liver and pancreas.
 This can cause something called insulin resistance as the insulin can’t get through the fat.
 This means the insulin your body produces doesn’t work properly, and that increases your chance of having high blood glucose (sugar).

 - Measuring your waist takes less than a minute and all you need is a tape measure.
 You can always ask a friend or family member to help you as well if you can’t do it on your own.